On Wound Collectors

 Psychological wounding is nothing new.
-In fact, many people have psychological wounds from an abusive parent or spouse, or some other life real life trauma.
+In fact, many people have psychological wounds from an abusive parent or spouse or some other life real-life trauma.
 But they do not seek to indulge these.
 Though traumatized by them, most people try to put these things behind them.
 They don’t seek to nourish these psychological wounds.

-Quite conversely, the wound collector not only hangs on to the wounds he perceives, he goes out and collects more wounds by selectively looking for those things that support his entrenched beliefs.
+Quite conversely, the wound collector not only hangs on to the wounds he perceives, but he also goes out and collects more wounds by selectively looking for those things that support his entrenched beliefs.
 Through flawed observations, logic, or reasoning, the wound collector is hobbled by a “confirmation bias” that systematically reinforces a pre-existing belief or position.
 Convinced of their beliefs, even in the face of contrary evidence, they become saturated and hobbled by their self-created toxic brew of irrational biases.
 This irrationality in turn breeds hate and contempt for others—two key features abundantly present with wound collectors.

 Beyond a mere injustice, something we have all experienced, psychological wounding drives deep into the psyche of the individual.
-This causes them to develop maladaptive patterns of behavior, thinking, or interacting that are inflexible, antagonistic, interfere with interpersonal relationships or that are significantly distressing to the individual.
+This causes them to develop maladaptive patterns of behavior, thinking, or interacting that are inflexible, antagonistic, interfere with interpersonal relationships, or that are significantly distressing to the individual.

 What are some examples?
 There are many.
 Take your pick:

-— Eric Harris and Dylan Klebold, murdered a total of 12 students and one teacher on April 20, 1999, at Columbine High School in Columbine, Colorado.
+- Eric Harris and Dylan Klebold murdered a total of 12 students and one teacher on April 20, 1999, at Columbine High School in Columbine, Colorado.
 Their journals attest to their wound collecting and contempt for others.